 The recorded value of the loans receivable - affiliates, deposits payable - affiliates, and notes payable approximates their fair value, as interest approximates market rates.
-The recorded values of cash and cash equivalents, accounts receivable, and accounts payable approximate their fair values based on their short-term nature.
+The recorded values of cash and cash equivalents, accounts receivable-parishes and affiliates, and accounts payable approximate their fair values based on their short-term nature.